 GLOBAL FORWARDING, FREIGHT Division

-The air, ocean and road freight forwarder
+The air, ocean and overland freight forwarder

-Slight growth in European road freight market
+Stagnation in European overland freight market